 Your credit report helps lenders to determine your eligibility to obtain a loan, the maximum loan you can apply for and your ability to repay it.
-But, other than that, credit report can save you from identity theft, and give you a chance to correct inaccurate listings based on inaccurate information from your credit providers or other sources.
+But, other than that, a credit report can save you from identity theft, and give you a chance to correct inaccurate listings based on inaccurate information from your credit providers or other sources.

 The credit report can alert you of the abnormal financial activities because of identity theft.
 You can verify if some unauthorized individuals have used your personal data to apply for credit in your name or to charge debts into your account.

-It is also a good idea to request for a credit report especially if you have been contacted by credit agencies for credits you never used or establishments for purchases you never made.
-In such case, you can contact your local police and alert the credit reporting agencies for possible identity theft.
+It is also a good idea to request a credit report especially if you have been contacted by credit agencies for credits you never used or establishments for purchases you never made.
+In such a case, you can contact your local police and alert the credit reporting agencies for possible identity theft.

 Do you want to clean up your credit history but you don’t know where to start?
-Clean Credit Repair guarantees removal of negative listing in your credit repair.
+Clean Credit Repair guarantees the removal of negative listing in your credit repair.